sauthh/parking-violations-in-the-district-of-columbia/README.md

 This project was done in collaboration with two other classmates, Devon Sellers and Colin Hill, for the course IS425 – Decision Support Systems at UMBC.

-## Approach

-In order to analyze the data, we decided to use a descriptive approach for parking violations using K-clustering and association rules.
-These methods helped us determine what the most parking violations consisted of and when they took place.
-Then, we used a predictive approach to figure out which areas of DC were prone to the most traffic violations and where new parking locations should be located.

-## Algorithms Used
-To start, we used a K-clustering algorithm to determine which violation descriptions had the most amount of violations associated with them.
-* First, we pre-processed our data by stripping Misclassified entries (outliers).
-* Finally, we applied K clustering to our data and were able to see that our data contained 2 clusters.
-Then, We used a K clustering algorithm to determine which day of the week had the most parking violations associated with it (image 4).
-Finally, we used association rules to determine if the parking violations were consistent throughout the year or if they were influenced by weather, seasons, events, or other various factors.

-## Business Application

-* What conclusions can be made regarding the parking violations that occur in DC?
-* Find common parking violation spots in order to improve city parking in the DC area.
-* City planners will use our application to find the best parking garage spots as well as other parking solutions.

-## Predictions

-* We predicted that weekends would have the most parking violations
-* We predicted that most of the parking violations would occur near the Capital
-* We predicted that most violations would be under “No Parking”

 ## Dataset - Parking Violations for District of Columbia

 * Parking Violations issued by DC Metropolitan Police Department